Mennonites are followers of the anabaptist branch of Christianity. To this day, they remain conservative in regard to their traditions and lifestyle.

 Wearing bonnets symbolizes modesty, submission, and obedience to God’s order of authority.
 Bonnets are also meaningful as a tradition that has been in Mennonites’ culture and faith practice for centuries.

-The main ideas that have always stood behind the beliefs, practices, and lifestyle of Mennonites include:
+The main ideas that have always stood behind Mennonite beliefs, practices, and lifestyle include:

 - Serving God